sudong-wang/lab-2b-proposal/README.md

 We will use gesture sensor to control the change in color led.
 This is cool because it can be used as a motion detector in many different scenario.

+# components

+A couple of Leds

+A couple of resistor which are 330ohm or 1kohm

+A couple of connecting wire

 Question:
 What is the sensor return value since it is hard to make it a function without knowing the return value.